plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

-# Partitioning and Graph Analysis
+# Graph Partitioning and Processing
-The [Modeling](@ref) section describes how to construct optigraphs using a bottom-up approach with a focus on [Hierarchical Modeling](@ref) to create multi-level optigraphs.
+The [Modeling with OptiGraphs](@ref) section describes how to construct optigraphs using a bottom-up approach with a focus on [Hierarchical Modeling using Subgraphs](@ref) to create multi-level optigraphs.
 Plasmo.jl also supports creating multi-level optigraphs using a top-down approach.
 This is done using the optigraph partition functions and interfaces to standard graph partitioning tools such as [Metis](https://github.com/JuliaSparse/Metis.jl) and [KaHyPar](https://github.com/kahypar/KaHyPar.jl).